wesleyraptor/streamingphish/README.md

  cd streamingphish/
  sudo ./install_streamingphish.sh
 ```

-Installation via `install_streamingphish.sh` is strongly encouraged.
+##### Linux

+Use the `install_streamingphish.sh` script to install on Linux platforms.
 This routine will build the containers and run them in detached mode (running in the background).
 The output should appear as follows:

 ```
-Creating wes_notebook_1 ... done
+Creating home_notebook_1 ... done
-Creating wes_db_1       ... done
+Creating home_db_1       ... done
-Creating wes_cli_1      ... done
+Creating home_cli_1      ... done

-[+] Successfully built and ran the application in daemon mode.
+[+] Successfully built and started the applications in daemon mode.

+I suggest adding your user to the docker group so you don't have to use sudo each time, like this:
+   $ sudo usermod -aG docker $(whoami)

+You'll have to logout and log back in for the changes to take effect.

 There are 3 services embedded within this application:
  - db